 Parts used for medicinal purpose

-For medicinal purpose the berries/fruits, leaves and roots of plant are used.
+For the medicinal purpose the berries/fruits, leaves and roots of the plant are used.
 The plant is pungent, astringent, hot, and reduces phlegm and pitta.
 It has action on plasma, blood, excretory and digestive system.

 Ayurvedic Properties and Action on body

 - Guna (Characteristics): Laghu/Light, Ruksha/Dry, Tikshna/Sharp

 - Virya (Potency): Ushna/Hot

 Constituents of dried mature fruits: Benzoquinones, alkaloid (Christembine), tannin and essential oil.